The Special Appearance Agreement may not be used in New York City, Chicago, Los Angeles, or San Francisco.

 Housing & Travel (Per Diem)

-If actors or stage managers will not be living at their home addresses and the actors or stage managers live 50 or more miles away from the theatre, the theatres must provide the actors or stage manager with free housing and a per diem (currently $25 per day for daily out-of-town expenses, paid separately from salary).
+If actors or stage managers will not be living at their home addresses and the actors or stage managers live 50 or more miles away from the theatre, the theatres must provide the actors or stage manager with free housing and a per diem (see table below).
 Discussing this with the artist in order to ascertain the member's tastes and needs will help ensure the best results.
 If local transportation is necessary from the lodging to the theatre, the theatre must provide this transportation at no cost to the member.

 The theatre must also provide out-of-town stage managers and actors round-trip transportation in the form of an airline or railroad ticket or cash at least three days in advance of that person's departure for the place of engagement.
 All transportation costs, including but not limited to taxis, baggage handling and gratuities, must be paid.